 The PDZ domain is a family of small, evolutionarily well represented protein binding motifs.
 The domain is most commonly found in signaling proteins and helps to anchor trans-membrane proteins to the cytoskeleton and hold together signaling complexes.
 The PDZ domain is also interesting because it is considered an allosteric protein.
-The domain, and its members have been studied extensively, in multiple studies, using a wide range of techniques ranging from computational approaches based on statistical coupling ([17]) and Molecular Dynamics simulations [8], to NMR based experimental studies ([12]).
+The domain, and its members have been studied extensively, in multiple studies, using a wide range of techniques ranging from computational approaches based on statistical coupling ([22]) and Molecular Dynamics simulations [9], to NMR based experimental studies ([15]).

-We use the MSA from [17].
+We use the MSA from [22].
+The MSA is an alignment of 240 non-redundant sequences, with 92 positions.
 We chose a random sub-sample with two-thirds of the sequences as the training set and use the rest as a test set.
 Using this training set, we learnt generative models for each of the block regularizers, with multiple settings of λ_e in each case and then computed the imputation error on the test set (shown in Fig. 6-A).
-We selected the model that formed the knee on the curve with the best imputation error.
-This model had around 700 edges and is shown in full in Fig. 8.
+For further analysis, we selected the model that formed the knee on the curve with the best imputation error.
+This model had around 700 edges.
 Fig. 6-B shows a subset of the edges colored according to their strength(red strongest; blue weakest).

-The SCA based approach of [17] identified a set of residues that were coupled to a residue near the active site (HIS-70) including a residue at a distal site on the other end of the protein (GLY-49 in this case).
+The SCA based approach of [22] identified a set of residues that were coupled to a residue near the active site (HIS-70) including a residue at a distal site on the other end of the protein (GLY-49 in this case).
 Since the SCA approach can only determine the presence of a dependence but cannot distinguish between direct and indirect couplings, only a cluster of residues was identified.
 Our model also identifies this interaction, but more importantly, it determines that this interaction is mediated by ALA-74 with position 74 directly interacting with both these positions.
 By providing such a list of sparse interactions our model can provide a small list of hypotheses to an experimentalist looking for possible mechanisms of such allosteric behavior.